 How to add a Custom Column in Search Refiner in SharePoint Online?

-Refinement Web Part in SharePoint Online search results page helps us to narrow down the search results.
-By default, the refinement panel has Result type, Author, and Modified Date columns in it.
+Refinement Web Part in the SharePoint Online search results page helps us narrow down the search results.
+By default, the refinement panel has Result type, Author, and Modified Date columns.

 Step 1: Map Crawled Property with Refiner Managed Property:

 SharePoint Online search refiners are based on managed properties from the search index.
 As SharePoint Online doesn’t allow us to create a new Managed Property as “Refineable”, we need to use the “Default unused managed properties” which comes with SharePoint Online and map any crawled property with these managed properties to make them as refiners.
 There is a set of managed properties available for the refinement panel in different data types, E.g., RefinableString00 to RefinableString199.

 - Go to SharePoint Online Site Collection >> Settings >> Click on “Search Schema” under site collection Administration.